wtsi-hgi/wes-qc/docs/wxs-qc_howto.md

 python 4-genotype_qc/2-apply_range_of_hard_filters.py
 ```

-3. **Export the filtered variants to VCF.**
+### Export the filtered variants to VCFs

-Script 3a tags all variations with the corresponding filter (relaxed, medium, stringent)
+Script `3a` tags all variations with the corresponding filter (relaxed, medium, stringent)
 removes all variants not passing the relaxed filter, and saves the resulting data to VCF files.

 ```shell
 python 4-genotype_qc/3a-export_vcfs_range_of_hard_filters.py
 ```

-Alternatively, to export VCFs with only passing stringent hard filter, use the 3b version of the script:
+Alternatively, to export VCFs with only passing stringent hard filter, use the `3b` version of the script:

 ```shell
 python 4-genotype_qc/3b-export_vcfs_stringent_filters.py
 ```

-4. **(Optional) - calculate-per-sample statistics**
+### (Optional) - calculate-per-sample statistics
 If you want to additionally evaluate the filter statistics
 (variant counts per consequence per sample and
 transmitted/untransmitted ratio of synonymous singletons (if trios are present in the data))